Introduction

 Lifetime Achievement (2025)

-Experience the atmosphere and exhibitions of the Venice Architecture Biennale through this video tour of recent pavilions and installations.
+Experience the innovative environments and thought-provoking installations of the Venice Architecture Biennale through this immersive video tour, capturing the atmosphere of this influential architectural exhibition.

 Exhibition Venues